+Proposer:

-Proposer: Department: Program Code: Division: Program Name: All new career program proposals must complete the prescribed sequential checklist and approval steps the program can be published in the catalog and offered.
-Department/Program (Health Professions) Approval Process Proposer meets with Department Chair/Program Director (Health Professions) to discuss the new program and curriculum and the informational requirements for setting up a new career program.
-Department Chair reviews the completeness and accuracy of the Career Program proposal, which includes the following informational requirements (needed for ICCB and college approval processes): Labor and market needs analysis including employment Services data; local employer survey data; economic and workforce development data existence of similar programs in the Illinois community college system; their enrollment and employment placement data (if available) survey of student populations and/or technical advisory committees to gauge student and local workforce interest Program faculty needs and accreditation requirements, where applicable Resource allocation and cost estimates including equipment, supplies, Library collection materials, and facilities □ Special scheduling needs □ Academic assessment plan ■ New Program Approval Form signed by Department AAC representative and AAC Chair □ Complete program page in catalog format □ Course Information Forms for any new courses affiliated with proposed program □ Financial Aid office verification regarding financial aid eligibility of new program The above informational requirements have been reviewed for accuracy and completeness.
-(Signature)
+Department: Program Code:

+Division: Program Name:

+All new career program proposals must complete the prescribed sequential checklist and approval steps before the program can be published in the catalog and offered.

+Department/Program (Health Professions) Approval Process

+Proposer meets with Department Chair/Program Director (Health Professions) to discuss the new program and curriculum and the informational requirements for setting up a new career program.

+Department Chair reviews the completeness and accuracy of the Career Program proposal, which includes the following informational requirements (needed for ICCB and college approval processes):

+Labor and market needs analysis including

+- employment need and supply numbers, using the Illinois Department of Employment Services data; local employer survey data; economic and workforce development data - existence of similar programs in the Illinois community college system; their enrollment and employment placement data (if available) - survey of student populations and/or technical advisory committees to gauge student and local workforce interest

+Program faculty needs and accreditation requirements, where applicable

+Resource allocation and cost estimates including equipment, supplies, Library collection materials, and facilities

+Special scheduling needs

+Academic assessment plan

+- New Program Approval Form signed by Department AAC representative and AAC Chair - Complete program page in catalog format - Course Information Forms for any new courses affiliated with proposed program - Financial Aid office verification regarding financial aid eligibility of new program ture)

+The above informational requirements have been reviewed for accuracy and completeness.